 In February 2016, the FASB issued ASU No. 2016-02, Leases (Topic 842), which will require, among other items, lessees to recognize a right-of-use asset and a lease liability for most leases.
 The standard also requires lessees and lessors to disclose the amount, timing and uncertainty of cash flows arising from leases.
 The accounting applied by a lessor is largely unchanged from the current standard.
 This standard is effective for us beginning January 1, 2019 (with early adoption permitted) using a modified retrospective transition approach and provides for certain practical expedients.
-In September 2017, the FASB issued ASU No. 2017-13, Revenue Recognition (Topic 605), Revenue from Contracts with Customers (Topic 606), Leases (Topic 840), and Leases (Topic 842), which provided additional implementation guidance on the previously issued ASU.
-We are currently evaluating the impact of this standard on our financial statements.
+In September 2017, the FASB issued

+ASU No. 2017-13, Revenue Recognition (Topic 605), Revenue from Contracts with Customers (Topic 606), Leases (Topic 840), and Leases (Topic 842), which provided additional implementation guidance on the previously issued ASU.
+We are in the process of assessing the impact of the standard and designing related internal control procedures.
+Based on our efforts to date, we expect the recognition of the right-of-use asset and lease liability for our real estate and equipment leases will have a material impact on the Consolidated Balance Sheets.
+We do not expect this standard to have a material impact on our future Consolidated Statements of Earnings.